Engly Lie

-Engly Lie (born 4 August 1919 in Vennesla, died 1 November 2001) was a Norwegian politician for the Labour Party.
+Engly Lie (born 4 August 1919 in Vennesla Municipality, died 1 November 2001) was a Norwegian politician for the Labour Party.

 He was elected to the Norwegian Parliament from Vest-Agder in 1973, and was re-elected on two occasions.
 He had previously served as a deputy representative during the term 1965-1969.

-On the local level, he was a member of Vennesla municipal council from 1955 to 1973, serving as mayor from 1959.
+On the local level, he was a member of the municipal council of Vennesla Municipality from 1955 to 1973, serving as mayor from 1959.
 From 1959 to 1963 he was also a member of Vest-Agder county council.

 Outside politics, he worked as a carpenter.